 CAPE VERDE (Fogo & Santiago) (1610-1758; n=62)

 This is a collection of the few slave registers to have survived in Cape Verde, most of them from Fogo.
-Many from Santiago probably got destroyed during pirate attacks in 1585 and 1711.
+Many slave registers or otherwise informative documentation from Santiago probably got destroyed during pirate attacks in 1585 and 1711.
 Not per se representative of all ethnic origins but still very valuable.
 The top 5 corresponds very well with what I will show later on for Latin American slaveregisters.
 But besides that there’s several other interesting things to note:

 - There’s 1 Mina and 1 Arda from the Ghana/Benin area being mentioned as well as 3 Congo’s.
 Solid prove that slaves with origins outside of Upper Guinea also ended up in Cape Verde even if a small minority.

 - Also 1 slave being labeled “Canario” in a will dating from 1635.
-That’s the only historical reference I’ve ever seen for a Canarian slave in Cape Verde.
+That’s the only historical reference I have ever seen for a Canarian slave in Cape Verde.
 Not sure if by this time it could still be someone with Guanche background but intriguing either way!

 Top 5